Yoga Retreat Cuba

-Staff Gratuities (suggested between $35-50usd for the incredible staff)
+Staff Gratuities (suggested $50usd for the incredible staff)

 Direct flights into Havana are available from several airports in the USA as well as most hubs abroad.
-Health insurance and a tourist visa is required by Cuba to enter the country and is available with the airline directly.
+Health insurance and a tourist visa are required by Cuba to enter the country and are available with the airline directly.
 Please let us know if you have any questions about travel details.

 DAY ONE :